kha7iq/pingme/docs/services.md

 ## Zulip

-Mastodon uses application token to authorize and set status.
+Zulip uses bot email and token for authentication, and sends messages to particular topic.

 ```bash
 pingme zulip